Devenda/ESP_AP_OTA/README.md

-# ESPAP
+# ESPAP_OTA Framework
-Testing the ESP8266: Making it an AP
+Testing the ESP8266: Making it an AP and enabling OTA